In Ancient Ice

-For those looking to get the most out of their time in Iceland, this all-day adventure provides the best possible experience in and around our magic ice caves.
-The super flexible timing gives photographers all the time they’ll need to thoroughly study and image the places we visit, allows us to visit places that are further away than what is within reach on shorter tours, and we can rappel into moulins or add ice climbing sessions on the way.
+For those looking to get the most out of their time in Iceland, this all-day adventure provides the best possible experience in and around our magic ice caves and similar glacier structures.
+The super flexible timing gives photographers all the time they’ll need to thoroughly study and image the places we visit, allows us to visit places that are further away than what is within reach on shorter tours, and we can venture down into moulins or add other adventures on the way.

 Everything about this private tour is flexible and can be changed to match your preferences and overall travel plans.
 But as an example, the itinerary for what is currently one of the best ice caves in the area and including a longer glacier hike could be as follow:

 - We meet at Jökulsárlón at 8:00 (earlier or later starts are of course – if you prefer a different meeting time, just add a note during the booking process!)

 - Scenic superjeep drive to the trail head (approximately 40 minutes)

 - We then prepare our gear and hike out to the ice cave.
 The hike takes about 25-30 minutes, primarily over rock and gravel